Dormant512/dotfiles/README.md

 # dotfiles
-Dotfiles for my linux setups, grouped by distros
+Dotfiles for my linux setups, grouped by software configs